-Paratransit Service - Completed sixth full year with MTM; incorporated Transportation Network Companies (TNC), including wheelchair accessible vehicles, into the same-day Para-Taxi program, as well as concierge service Go Go Grandparent; responded to Covid-19 pandemic challenges by incorporating a variety of safety measures into the paratransit program, including only allowing one trip per vehicle (no shared rides) and free fares to minimize unnecessary contact between riders and the driver, providing face masks to those passengers without face coverings, and using the drivers for providing Meals on Wheels deliveries due to low paratransit demand.
+continued to respond to Covid-19 pandemic challenges by incorporating a variety of safety measures into the paratransit program, including only allowing one trip per vehicle (no shared rides) and free fares through September to minimize unnecessary contact between riders and the driver, and providing face masks to those passengers without face coverings.

-Capital Projects -completed the majority of construction and implementation work for the Transit Signal Priority GPS Upgrade project for Routes 10R and 30R in Livermore, Pleasanton, and Dublin; completed design activities and awarded the construction and several procurement contracts for the Pleasanton BRT Corridor Enhancements projects for the 10R corridor in Pleasanton; initiated preconstruction activities in partnership with Alameda County General Services Agency for the Dublin Parking Garage; continued to work with software vendor on implementing enhancements of Viewpoint Software for improved management of bus system.
+Capital Projects -completed the construction and implementation work for the Transit Signal Priority GPS Upgrade project for Routes 10R and 30R in Livermore, Pleasanton, and Dublin; completed the construction for the Pleasanton BRT Corridor Enhancements projects for the 10R corridor in Pleasanton; initiated pre-construction activities in partnership with Alameda County General Services Agency for the Dublin Parking Garage; continued to work with software vendor on implementing enhancements of Viewpoint Software for improved management of bus system and revamped planning efforts for the Atlantis Facility.

-Marketing - Expanded Student Transit Pass Program to all middle and high school students in the Livermore School District and to low income middle and high school students in the Pleasanton School District; won two First Place honors in the American Public Transportation Association's annual AdWheel Awards competition.
+Marketing - Expanded Student Transit Pass Program to all middle and high school students in the Livermore School District and to low income middle and high school students in the Pleasanton, and Dublin School Districts.

-Audits/Reviews - completed the FY19 Financial Audit (CAFR); completed and an audit on RM2 funds.
+Audits/Reviews - completed the FY20 Financial Audit (CAFR); completed and an audit on RM2 funds.

-Financial Management - received GFOA's Award of Excellence for Financial Reporting for FY19 CAFR:
+Financial Management - received GFOA's Award of Excellence for Financial Reporting for FY20 CAFR;

-Procurement - LAVTA's largest procurements this year involved equipment, software, and services for the Transit Signal Priority Upgrade and Expansion project, Zero-Emission Bus Transition Study consulting services, bus shelters and related passenger amenities as well as construction services for the Pleasanton BRT Corridor Enhancements project, individualized marketing services, and bus stop cleaning and facility janitorial services.
+Procurement - LAVTA's largest procurements this year involved, bus shelters and related passenger amenities as well as construction services for the Pleasanton BRT Corridor Enhancements project, SAV engineering for the SAV testing, and the resurfacing of the Maintenance area floor.